agalwood/Motrix/README.md

 English | [简体中文](./README-CN.md)

-Motrix is a full-featured download manager that supports downloading HTTP, FTP, BitTorrent, Magnet, Baidu Net Disk, etc.
+Motrix is a full-featured download manager that supports downloading HTTP, FTP, BitTorrent, Magnet, etc.

 Motrix has a clean and easy to use interface.
 I hope you will like it 👻.